-- 1. Up to five (5) points will be awarded to projects that extend the duration of the Declaration for the longest period.
+- Up to five (5) points will be awarded to projects that extend the duration of the Declaration for the longest period.
 Projects will receive 1 point for every five (5) years over 30 years, to a maximum of 5 points, that the project will remain as qualified low income housing, as provided in the Declaration and financial plans demonstrating financial feasibility and viability to the satisfaction of CPED.
-In order to qualify for points under this criteria, the applicant must include the term of low income use in the Declaration after the 15th year of the compliance period. - 2.
-Up to twelve (12) points will be awarded to projects that serve the lowest income tenants.
-The following points will be awarded based on the percentage of incomerestricted units in each AMI category.
+In order to qualify for points under this criteriuma, the applicant must include the term of low income use in the Declaration after the 15th year of the compliance period. - Up to twelve (12) points will be awarded to projects that provide a mix of incomes 2. and serve the lowest income tenants.
+The following points will be awarded based on the percentage of income-restricted units in each AMI category.

-Percentage of Percentage of Low Income Units Median Income 10% of all units 15% of all units 20% of all units Serves 30.1 - 50% of median income 1 Point 2 Points 4 Points Serves less than 30% of median income 2 Points 4 Points 8 Points
+Percentage of Percentage of Low Income Un its Median Income 10% of all units 15% of all units 20% of all units Serves 30.1 - 50% of median income 1 Point 2 Points 4 Points Serves less than 30% of median income 2 Points 4 Points 8 Points